bioexcel/2020-10-cp2k_qmmm_intro/session_4/Session4_exercise.md

 quit
 ```

+---
+**NOTE**

-Before executing tleap, we will need to remove any leftover connections in the
+> Before executing tleap, we will need to remove any leftover connections in the
 `1c1e.protein.pdb` file.
 Once this is done, we execute tleap as before:

+---

 ```
 $ tleap -f leap.in